Lundix-IT/spcbridge/README.md

 - Support for multiple SPC systems (however a SPC Bridge is required for each SPC system)

 ## Installation

 Before proceeding with the installation of this custom integration, make sure you have the the SPC Bridge Generic (lite) installed and properly configured.

+### HACS

+Add `Lundix-IT/spcbridge` as a custom repostiory in [HACS](https://www.hacs.xyz/) and add the component `Vanderbilt SPC Bridge`.

+### Manual installation

-Additionally, you will need access to the Home Assistant filesystem, such as through the SSH add-on.
+You can also install the component manually as described below.
+You will need access to the Home Assistant filesystem, e.g., via the SSH add-on.

-1. Download the <a href="https://github.com/Lundix-IT/spcbridge/releases">latest release</a> of the **spcbridge.zip** file and extract it into the `config/custom_components` directory in your HA installation.
+1. Download the [latest release](https://github.com/Lundix-IT/spcbridge/releases) of the **spcbridge.zip** file and extract it into the `config/custom_components` directory in your HA installation.
 (If the `custom_components` directory does not exist, create it.)
 2. Restart HA to load the integration into HA.
 3. Go to **Settings -> Devices & services** and click on the **Add integration** button.
 Look for SPC Bridge and click to add it.
 4. Follow the configuration instructions.